HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

 ### 🥒 Optional: Export Training Data for Custom Classifiers

-You can create pickle files with per-cell crops for training your own models:
+You can create pickle files with per-cell crops for training your own models.
+For a more thorough guide, check the [Generate Training Data for Cell Classification tutorial](generate_trainingdata.md) for more details.

 #### 🛠️ Workflow: